What is in this leaflet

 - stomach or bowel (intestinal) problems.

-It is recommended that pregnancy should be avoided during treatment and for at least 6 months after completion of treatment if either partner is receiving Tomudex™.
+Tell your doctor if you are pregnant or plan to become pregnant or are breast-feeding.
+It is recommended that pregnancy should be avoided during treatment and for at least 6 months after completion of treatment if either partner is receiving Tomudex.

 - soreness or ulceration of the inside of your mouth